The failure of American public education

 Evidence from the National Assessment of Educational Progress and other performance measures shows how poorly served America’s public school students really are.
 Just five percent of seventeen–year–old high school students in 1988 could read well enough to understand and use information found in technical materials, literary essays, historical documents, and college–level texts.
 This percentage has been falling since 1971.

-Average Scholastic Aptitude Test scores fell forty-one points between 1972 and 1991.
-Apologists for public education argue that such factors as the percentage of minority students taking the SAT can explain this drop.
+Average Scholastic Aptitude Test scores fell forty–one points between 1972 and 1991.
+Apologists for public education argue that such factors as the percentage of minority students taking the standardised testing can explain this drop.
 Not true.
 Scores for whites have dropped.
-And the number of kids scoring over 600 on the verbal part of the SAT has fallen by thirty-seven percent since 1972, so the overall decline can’t be blamed merely on mediocre students “watering down” the results.
+And the number of kids scoring over six hundred on the verbal part of the standardised test has fallen by thirty–seven percent since 1972, so the overall decline can’t be blamed merely on mediocre students “watering down” the results.

 Only six percent of eleventh graders in 1986 could solve multi–step math problems and use basic algebra.
 Sixty percent did not know why The Federalist was written, seventy–five percent didn’t know when Lincoln was president, and one in five knew what Reconstruction was.